geoffblay/music-api/README.md

 * runtime: the time in seconds of the song
 * genre: the genre that best fits the style of the song

-**2.) /artists/{id}: (GET)** This endpoint will return a single artist by its identifier

-* artist_id: internal id of the artist
-* name: the name of the artist
-* gender: the gender of the artist
-* age: the current age of the artist
-* num_songs: total number of songs that the artist has in the database
-* num_albums: total number of albums that the artist has in the database

 **3.) /albums/{id}: (GET)** This endpoint will return a single album by its identifier